Last Updated on August 22, 2022 by Jim Ferri

 Know the Forecast

-Roads are more likely to be affected by the weather in autumn and winter than during summer.
-Depending on where you’re from and where you’re going, you might run into challenging road conditions along the way caused by rain, wind, ice, snow, and low temperatures.
+Roads are more likely to be most affected by the weather in autumn and winter.
+Depending on where you’re from and where you’re going, you might run into challenging winter weather road conditions along the way.
 Here are some steps you can take to plan and prepare before embarking on your road trip:

 - Check the forecast for each region you’re traveling through.
 Conditions can vary drastically, especially if you’ll be driving through mountains along your route.